Coryf65/Catalog/README.md

 ### Setting up Mongo DB

 1. Install it on a server / pc
-2. Run it in Docker, which I will be doing
+2. Run it in Docker, which I will be doing here

-### Getting the public Docker image for MongoDB
+### Setup MongoDB for Development, in Docker (no auth)

 1. open terminal, I am using the terminal built into VSCode

+> Note: We will need Docker installed on our pc here.
+See setup [here](https://docs.docker.com/get-docker/)

-2. Creating the MongoDB Docker Container
+2. Creating the MongoDB Docker Container, No auth for Development use
 ```bash
 docker run -d --rm --name mongo -p 27017:27017 -v mongodbdata:/data/db mongo
 ```